ahmedalhulaibi/ahmedalhulaibi/projects.md

 ---
 ## Memory Matching Game
-A memory matching game built in Javascript,HTML5, CSS,
+A memory matching game built in Javascript, HTML5, CSS.

 <a href="https://ahmedalhulaibi.github.io/fend-project-memory-game/" target="_blank">Link to Game</a>